jakubvalenta/video-pi/README.md

 1. Install Docker and start it.

+2. Install and set up QEMU to be able to build and run AMRv7 Docker images.

-2. Build the Docker container in which the package will be built:
+3. Build the Docker container in which the package will be built:

     ``` shell
     make debian-docker-build
     ```

-2. Build the `video-pi` Debian package:
+4. Build the `video-pi` and `udevil` Debian packages:

     ``` shell
     make debian-build
+    make debian-build-udevil
     ```

-4. Build the `udevil` Debian package:

-    1. Clone this repository on the target Raspberry Pi.
-    2. Run `./build-udevil`.

 All packages will be created in the directory `dist/`.